KennyGonzales/osticket-prereqs/README.md

 <p>

 After establishing a connection and accessing the virtual machine, the next step is to install the Web Platform Installer.
-To do so, we need to locate the Control Panel and select "Uninstall a program" from the "Programs" section.
+To do so, we need to locate the 'Control Panel' and select **Uninstall a program** from the 'Programs' section.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>